imahiro-t/chatwork-tool-extension/README.md

   - (bow)
 - Insert To tag on click user icon with Shift key

+### 1.7.0

+- ✨ Enable to add task to registered accounts
+- 💄 use default icon for no setting
+- 🐛 fix to show mention over 500

 ### 1.6.0

 - ✨ Enable to @ mention to team members